Boundedness questions for Calabi-Yau threefolds: Case : general results

 \begin{lem} If $E$ is the class of a rigid non-movable surface on a \CY threefold $X$ with $\rho (X) =2$, and $P$ is the closure of the component of the positive index cone which contains the \Kahler cone, then $E\not\in P$.

-\begin{proof} By Proposition 4.3, note that $E$ could only generate an edge ray of $P$ --- in fact $E^3 =0$ and $c_2\cdot E =0$.
+\begin{proof} For arbitrary $\rho >1$, we note by Proposition 4.4 that $E$ could only generate a ray in the boundary of $P$ --- in fact $E^3 =0$ and $c_2\cdot E =0$.
 I claim that there is a mobile divisor $L$ on $X$ with $E^2\cdot L <0$.
-To see this claim, we recall that $E$ corresponds to an exceptional divisor $E'$ for a Type II or III contraction on some flopped model $X' \ne X$.
-In the Type III case, we set $L'$ to be the semi-ample class on $X'$ defining the contraction and note that $(E')^2\cdot L'\ < 0$.
-In the Type II case, we set $L'$ to be a very ample divisor on $X'$ and note that $(E')^2\cdot L' < 0$.
-If $L$ denotes the mobile big divisor on $X$ corresponding to $L'$, then polarizing the formula for the transformation of the cubic form under flops, it will follow in both caases that $E^2 \cdot L <0$ as required.
+To see this claim, we recall that $E$ corresponds to an exceptional divisor $E'$ for a Type II or \Ttz contraction on some model $X' \ne X$ obtained by directed flops.
+In the Type II case, we set $L'$ to be any very ample divisor on $X'$ and note that $(E')^2\cdot L' < 0$.
+In the \Ttz case, we set $D$ to be a semi-ample free divisor on $X'$ defining the contraction and note that $(E')^2\cdot D\ < 0$; thus if $H'$ is a very ample divisor on $X'$, the very ample divisor $L' = H' + nD$ also satisfies the inequality $(E')^2\cdot L' < 0$ for $n\gg 0$.
+In both cases, we let $L$ denote the mobile big divisor on $X$ corresponding to $L'$ on $X'$.
+Note now that the formula (1) for the transformation of the cubic form under a flop yields a transformation formula for the corresponding symmetric trilinear form (via polarisation of the cubics); if $X'$ is achieved from $X$ after one $E$-directed flop, this in our case reads

+where the notation is as in Section 1, and hence $E^2 \cdot L <0$ as both terms on the righthand side are negative.